gabrielmattesich/dapp-template/readme.md

 `` js
 npm run local-deploy
 ``
 > Deploy your contract on the network.
-(In our case, Is a local node emulated with Hardhat, running on http://localhost:8545)
+(In our case, Is a local node with Hardhat, running on http://localhost:8545)

 Modules